 Berberine: Berberine has a long history of use in traditional Chinese and ayruvedic medicine, where it was used for it's many health promoting properties.
 It is most commonly known for its powerful antioxidant strength and immune boosting properties.

-Olive Leaf: Olive leafs feature a potent and natural antioxidant oleuropein, a powerful polyphenol that has shown to help support healthy blood pressure, cardiovascular, skin and immune health.
-Olive Leaf has shown a strong correlation with fighting painful inflammation.
+Olive Leaf: Olive leafs feature a potent and natural antioxidant oleuropein, a powerful polyphenol that has shown to help support healthy blood pressure, cardiovascular, skin and immune system.

 Ginger: Ginger is a popular spice.
 It is high in gingerol, a substance with powerful anti-inflammatory and antioxidant properties.